Course Creator Stuck Under $50K per Year Despite Consistent Work

 She went from 3 launches generating $42K to an evergreen system generating $144K annualized—3.4x revenue with 80% less effort.

-Go Deeper: The Complete Framework
+Go Deeper: The Complete Framework for Evergreen Course Revenue and Audience Health

-This solves the immediate problem—being stuck under $50K because you’re burning out your audience with repeated launches.
+This system solves the immediate problem—being stuck under $50K because you’re burning out your audience with repeated launches.

 But if you want the complete system for validating offers before building them, preventing launch addiction, and creating sustainable course revenue: